-As at the date hereof, the directors and executive officers of Western, as a group, beneficially own, or control or direct, directly, or indirectly, an aggregate of 4,023,906 Common Shares, representing approximately 13.3% of the issued and outstanding common Shares.
+As at the date hereof, the directors and executive officers of Western, as a group, beneficially own, or control or direct, directly, or indirectly, an aggregate of 28,409,958 Common Shares, representing approximately 19.16% of the issued and outstanding Common Shares.
 The information as to the beneficial ownership of such Common Shares, not being within the knowledge of Western, has been furnished by the directors and executive officers of Western individually.
-In addition, the directors and executive officers hold Options entitling them as a group to acquire an additional 2,939,000 Common Shares as of the date hereof.
+In addition, the directors and executive officers hold Options entitling them as a group to acquire an additional 3,059,000 Common Shares and Warrants entitling them as a group to acquire an additional 6,550,000 Common Shares as of the date hereof.